rcoudeny/drinksihad/client/README.md

 # TODO #
--[ ] Add state manager for more global changes
+-[x] Add state manager for more global changes
+    -[x] Used reducer to achieve this